brian-team/brian2tools/docs_sphinx/developer/markdown_developer.rst

         . . . # use identifier dict to write markdown strings
         return markdown_str

-All the individual expand functions are tied to `create_md_string()` function that calls and collects all the returned markdown strings to pass it to `device.md_text`
+All the individual expand functions are tied to `~brian2tools.mdexport.expander.MdExpander.create_md_string` function that calls and collects all the returned markdown strings to pass it to ``device.md_text``

 Writing custom expand class
 ---------------------------

-With the understanding of standard dictionary representation and default markdown expand class, writing custom expand class becomes very straightforward.
+With the understanding of standard dictionary representation and default markdown expand class (`~brian2tools.mdexport.expander.MdExpander`), writing custom expand class becomes very straightforward.
 As a working example, the custom expand class to write equations in a table like format,